 When the funding was cut in 2012, the School Games programme was introduced, the PDM in some schools becoming the School Games Organiser (SGO).
 SGOs are part-time posts, their main tasks being to plan and support a program of level 2 competitions, leading to the level 3 events hosted by the City.

 In 2012 schools were offered the opportunity to continue to be supported by Aston through a package of continuing professional development and coaching programmes.
 A number of schools took up this opportunity and we have continued to grow, developing our support package and increasing the number of schools working with us.
-The schools who are presently part of the partnership are Anglesey, Aston Tower, Benson, Bordseley Village, Brookfield, Chilwell Croft, Cromwell, Holy Trinty, James Watt, Lozells, Mansfield Green, Manor Park, Paget, Sacred Heart, St Chad's, St Joseph's, St Francis', Welford, and Yew Tree.
-The partnership is now run by the SGO/PDM, and a Sports Partnership Administrator.
+The schools who are presently part of the partnership are Anglesey, Aston Tower, Benson, Bordseley Village, Brookfield, Chilwell Croft, Cromwell, James Watt, Lozells, Mansfield Green, Manor Park, Nechells, Paget, Sacred Heart, St Chad's, St Joseph's, St Francis', St Matthews, Welford, The partnership is now run by the SGO/PDM, and a Sports Partnership Administrator.
 Apart from encouraging games in schools, we work with a number of sports coaches and are constantly looking for ways to further develop and support the schools.